iotaledger/goshimmer/docs/tutorials/request_funds.md

 // get the given address from your wallet instance and
-// use String() to get its Base58 representation addr := wallet.New().Seed().Address(0)
+// use String() to get its Base58 representation
+//TODO add options and explain what they are addr := wallet.New().Seed().Address(0)
 //TODO add correct PowTarget
 messageID, err := goshimAPI.SendFaucetRequest(addr.String())